 Then the next day a bunch of them would sheepishly approach me after class and ask if they could buy another copy.
 For their mom or a relative back home.

 About that time I told John that since the PiTC project had ended and Amy would not be teaching the class anymore, that I was going to be his personal writing coach.
 That in addition to the class work I assigned, I was going to give him extra projects.
 I wanted to make sure he kept honing his craft.

 I asked him if he had ever read anything by Gary Soto.
 He had not.
 I sent John to the library to check out a collection of Soto’s short stories.
 I guaranteed that he’d like the stories.
 Every California writer should be familiar with Soto’s writing.
 I said.

 He didn’t resist the additional work.
-Instead he seemed to thrive at the challenge.
+Instead, he seemed to thrive on the challenge.

 But a few weeks after we began the coaching arrangement, an odd thing happened.
 Odd and uncharacteristic.
 John quit coming to class.

 Early April and he was a no-show.
 For days and days.

 Finally, after class one day I asked Jorge, who was either John’s friend or cousin or both, if he knew what happened to John.

 “Can I close the door?”
 Jorge asked.